Convex-Dev/design/papers/glossary.md

   f is the State Transition Function
-  S[n] is the sate after n Blocks have been processed B[n] is the Block at position n in the cordering S[0] is the pre-defined initial State
+  S[n] is the sate after n Blocks have been processed B[n] is the Block at position n in the cordering S[0] is the pre-defined Initial State
 ```

 ## Transaction

-A Transaction is an indivisible operation that can be executed on the Convex Network.
-A Transaction must be linked to a User Account, and must be signed by the corresponding Private Key in order to be valid.
+A Transaction is an operation that can be submitted by Clients for execution on the Convex Network.
+A Transaction must be linked to a User Account, and must be digitally signed by the Private Key corresponding to the Account Key in order to be valid.

 Transactions must be digitally signed by the owner of the Account in order to be valid.

+## Value

+A Value is a first-class, immutable piece of information managed by Convex.
+A Value can be simple (e.g. the number `1`) or composite (e.g. a vector containing other values like `[1 2 [3 4] :foo]`)

+Value types include:

+* Primitive values (numbers, strings, symbols, binary Blobs)
+* Data Structures representing composites of many values (including other data structure)
+* Executable CVM code ("Ops")
+* Some special values used by the CVM, e.g. Blocks

+Values may be processed by code within the CVM, and are the fundamental building blocks for on-chain systems such as smart contracts.

 ## Wallet